The future of fashion worn today with ZER Collection’s 3D printing

-Their whole process, from design to end-use is focused on sustainability, so they also recycle the materials from used garments, melting the plastics into a once-again printable filament and re-using it for new items.
+Their whole process, from design to end-use, is focused on sustainability, so ZER Collection also recycles the materials from used garments, melting the plastics into a once-again printable filament and re-using it for new items.

-For Castro and Costa, there’s no doubt that 3D printing “opens a field of possibilities within the design of fabrics, providing them with functionalities that cannot be achieved without the use of this technology, from an elasticity that we can control and modify depending on our needs, to protection against different impacts.
+For Castro and Costa, there’s no doubt that 3D printing “opens a range of possibilities within fabric design, providing them with functionalities that cannot be achieved without the use of this technology, from an elasticity that we can control and modify depending on our needs, to protection against different impacts.
 We believe that the use of 3D printing represents a revolution in fashion, in environmental care and in society”.

 3D printing and IDEX technology have therefore a huge impact on the workflow of the team at ZER Collection, and have allowed them to work towards their goal of complete sustainability.
 ZER Collection continues to stay on top of new technologies and techniques, improving sustainability and creativity as a result.